f-bog/medical-cannabis-library/README.md

 ### Desclaimer

 I do not use nor do I condone the use of illegal drugs and substances!
 The sole purpose of this application is to showcase my growing knowledge of React, and other tools used.
-[The Strain Api](http://strains.evanbusse.com/) was used because I liked the how the JSON data looked, and I felt it would make for an interesting project.
+[The Strain Api](http://strains.evanbusse.com/) was used because I liked how the JSON data looked and I felt it would make for an interesting project.

 ### Built With